serverless-workflow/workflow-api/README.md

 * WorflowManager - the main manager for wireless workflow implementations
 * WorkflowValidator - implementations define validation (both schema and workflow) for serverless workflow JSON
 * ExpressionEvaluator - implementations define expression evaluation capabilities for the serverless workflow
-* InitContext - implementation of initializing context (properties) that can be used to initialize workflow values
+* WorkflowPropertySource - implementation of property source  that can be used to initialize workflow values

 This api also provides the Service Providers for the three interfaces, namely:
  * WorkflowManagerProvider
  * WorkflowValidatorProvider
  * ExpressionEvaluatorProvider
- * InitContextProvider
+ * WorkflowPropertySourceProvider

  To use these in your implementation, or your app, you can for example do: